 You’ll find the city surrounded by hill stations.
 Lonavala, Khandala, Mahabaleshwar, Panchgani, Matheran, are just a few of them.
 Besides these, beautiful lakes like Pawna, Panshet, Khadakwasla, mulshi, and many more are also looking for your arrival.

-At Pune, you will see both sides of the world, the waters and the mountains coming together.
-You can extend your trip if you want to see the famous beaches – Alibag, Diveagar, and Kashid by driving extra 200 kilometres from Pune.
+At Pune, you will see both sides of the world, the waters, and the mountains coming together.
+You can extend your trip if you want to see the famous beaches – Alibag, Diveagar, and Kashid by driving extra 200 kilometers from Pune.